aflevel/IMIresist_vs_TEMPtol/README.md

  - **PopGen_Analysis.r**:
   Rscript used to analyse the pattern of population genetic diversity within and among populations.
   It prints a chi-squared test of whether the set of alleles at candidate genes associated with resistance in each GWAS are mostly ancestral or derived states.
   It returns plots showing the level of genetic differentiation along the genome for the set of 16 populations (Fst estimated using the Popoolation package: https://sourceforge.net/p/popoolation2/wiki/Main/) together with the contribution of georgraphic and climatic factor in this differentiation.
 It also returns the position and strength of putative selective sweeps (estimated using a Hidden Markov Model impelemented in Pool-HMM: https://forge-dga.jouy.inra.fr/projects/pool-hmm).
-Finally it plots the results of the MonteCralo simulations testing that the pattern of differentiation and selction at insecticide resistance candidate loci is not compatible with randomness or neutrality.
+Finally it plots the results of the Monte Carlo simulations testing that the pattern of differentiation and selction at insecticide resistance candidate loci is not compatible with randomness or neutrality.

 - **pHMM_MonteCarloAnalysis.r and pHMM_Ancestral_MonteCarloAnalysis.r**:
   Rscripts used to perform the MonteCarlo simulation testing the enrichment for candidate genes among the most intensely or least intensely (when resistance is ancestral) selected loci.